CamielYang/UU-Talen-en-Compilers/CSharp/Documenation-analysis.md

 # Analysis Documentation

 This document will contain all analysis that are being donee during compilation.
+I also made some custom test-cases (test-cases/custom/*) to test different cases of the compiler.

 ## Scope Analysis